Ana2k/Practise-Sunshine-Project----udacity/README.md

 EACH toy-app branch has only that task implemented.
 Check diffs for more specs.

-PVT COMMENT:
-Re-do the course on a revision repo if you have forgotten everythinng,Ana.

-PS.UPDATE THIS AT THE END
+PS.UPDATE THIS README.md AT THE END and make seperate private repos for useful toy_apps , to use as reference.